Skip to main content

 The same applies to file metadata.
 Google Drive tracks owners, shared_with, last_modifying_user.
 Confluence tracks space_key, version, ancestors.
 A unified schema picks a handful of common fields and discards the rest.

-For agents building RAG pipelines or searching knowledge bases, this distinction between “same schema” and “same behavior” is the difference between finding the right document and returning garbage.
+For agents building RAG pipelines or searching knowledge bases, the distinction between “same schema” and “same behavior” is the difference between finding the right document and returning garbage.

 IAM data is where the stakes of getting the model wrong are highest.